keithrlucier/proxmox-dm-health-check/Documentation.md

 - VM status table
 - System information
 - Action required section with cleanup instructions
+- **GitHub repository links** in footer for documentation and support

+The email footer now includes:
+- Direct link to the GitHub repository
+- Link to full documentation
+- Easy access for issue reporting and updates

 ### 7. **Priority-Based Interactive Cleanup**
 Two-phase cleanup process: